asadagha24/U.S.-Health/README.md

 - **Tableau Desktop**
   - Used for data visualization and creating the final storyboard.

-## Tableau Storyboard

-A curated set of visualizations is available on [Tableau Public](https://public.tableau.com/views/LandscapeofU_S_Health/Storyboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).
-These views summarize the primary analysis and conclusions.
-Background steps—such as detailed data preparation, additional exploratory plots, and iterative testing—are omitted from the storyboard for clarity.

 ## Folder Structure

 Within this repository, you will find the following folders to maintain logical organization: